Dylan-Allison-Damitz/mr-robogers-neighborhood/README.md

-# Mr. Robogers' Neighborhood
+# Mr. Roboger's Neighborhood
-A simple application that replaces the numbers 1, 2, and 3 with various phrase from Mr. Roboger
+A simple application that replaces the numbers 1, 2, and 3 with various phrases from Mr. Roboger
 #### By _**Dylan Allison-Damitz**_

 ## Technologies Used